iacopo-papalini/rubyMIX/README.md

 * Not all instructions implemented:
     * missing floating point operation
     * incomplete implementation I/O operations
-    * missing Shift, MOV and other operations
+    * missing Shift and other operations
 * Assembler not yet complete
     * Literal constants missing (=A+B=)